ndjuric/dscaler/registry/README.md

 # disclaimer
-this is a dirty hack.
-at the time when I was using this my internet speed was abysmal and I used digitalocean to test swarm mode.
+this is a dirty not-secure hack and I only commited it here as a note to self. at the time when I was using this my internet speed was abysmal and I used digitalocean to test swarm mode.
 due to slow internet uploading full containers was out of the question.
 i was also too lazy to set up jenkins or some such :) .